-- (b) particulars of any bank account or similar account held in the company's name, and - (c) particulars of any vehicles registered in the company's name. - (4) If the collection officer, having taken steps as mentioned in subsection (2) or (3), is unable to contact the debtor or if the debtor fails, without reasonable excuse, to provide the information referred to in that subsection, the collection officer may apply to a magistrates' court for the issue of a summons to require the debtor to attend on the collection officer at the time and place specified in the summons. - 25 (5) A person commits an offence if the person fails, without reasonable excuse, to provide information required under subsection (2) or (3). - (6) A person commits an offence if, in providing information in response to a requirement under subsection (2) or (3), the person- - (a) provides information which the person knows to be false in a material particular, - (b) recklessly provides information which is false in a material particular, or - (c) knowingly fails to disclose a material fact. - (7) In subsection (2)(c), "welfare benefit" means a benefit to which section 5 of the Social Security Administration (Northern Ireland) Act 1992 applies.
+- (b) particulars of any bank account or similar account held in the company's name, and - (c) particulars of any vehicles registered in the company's name. - (4) If the collection officer, having taken steps as mentioned in subsection (2) or (3), is unable to contact the debtor or if the debtor fails, without reasonable excuse, to provide the information referred to in that subsection, the collection officer may apply to a magistrates' court for the issue of a summons to require the debtor to attend on the collection officer at the time and place specified in the summons. - (5) A person commits an offence if the person fails, without reasonable excuse, to provide information required under subsection (2) or (3). - (6) A person commits an offence if, in providing information in response to a requirement under subsection (2) or (3), the person- - (a) provides information which the person knows to be false in a material particular, - (b) recklessly provides information which is false in a material particular, or - (c) knowingly fails to disclose a material fact. - (7) In subsection (2)(c), "welfare benefit" means a benefit to which section 5 of the Social Security Administration (Northern Ireland) Act 1992 applies or which is treated by a provision of that section as if it were a benefit to which that section applies.

-5 Powers of collection officer in relation to debtor in default
+Powers of collection officer in relation to debtor in default

-- 6.-(1) The collection officer may at any time the officer considers appropriate refer the debtor's case to the court which is responsible for enforcing payment of the sum due; and a reference in this Chapter to "the responsible court" is a reference to that court. - (2) The collection officer may, on an application by the debtor (which may be made orally or in writing), vary the terms of the collection order- - (a) by extending the period within which payment of the outstanding amount is required,
+- 6.-(1) The collection officer may at any time the officer considers appropriate refer the debtor's case to the court which is responsible for enforcing payment of the sum due; and a reference in this Chapter to "the responsible court" is a reference to that court. - (2) The collection officer may, on an application by the debtor (which may be made orally or in writing), vary the terms of the collection order-

-- (b) by permitting payment of the outstanding amount by instalments of specified amounts on or before specified dates, or - (c) where the order already permits payment by instalments, by amending the amounts of the instalments, the dates on or before which they must be paid, or both. - (3) The collection officer may, whether or not on an application by the debtor (which may be made orally or in writing) and whether or not the debtor consents-
+- (a) by extending the period within which payment of the outstanding amount is required, - (b) by permitting payment of the outstanding amount by instalments of specified amounts on or before specified dates, or - (c) where the order already permits payment by instalments, by amending the amounts of the instalments, the dates on or before which they must be paid, or both. - (3) The collection officer may, whether or not on an application by the debtor (which may be made orally or in writing) and whether or not the debtor consents-